rosyberti/website/python-course/classes.md

 ```

 Once a class is created, we can create `instances` of this class, which have their own variable values but inherit the methods from the parent class.
+This means that any methods from the parent class can be used by instances of that class.

 The instance is created using a function called `__init__`.
 Note that since the `__init__` function is missing from the `Person` class that we created in the example above, there is actually no way for us to create a new instance of `Person`.

 To fix this, let's add the `__init__` function to the `Person` class.
 By convention, `__init__` functions should always go at the start of class declarations, like this: